Skip to main content

 Fentanyl

 Fentanyl is a synthetic opioid which is up to 50 times stronger than heroin (CDC).
-Fentanyl is commonly added into other illicit drugs like heroin, cocaine, and methamphetamine to produce a stronger, cheaper, and more addictive product.
+Fentanyl can be used on its own or co-used with other substances.
+Other unregulated drugs – such as heroin, cocaine, and methamphetamine – can be inadvertently cross-contaminated with fentanyl.

 Fentanyl cannot be detected by taste, sight, smell, or touch, so Fentanyl Test Strips (FTS) are a critical tool to prevent fentanyl-related overdoses.
 FTS are easy to use and cheap to purchase.
 For more information about how to use fentanyl test strips, view this video and pocket guide.